< Back to Oral History project: The Lives and Loaves of New Orleans

 John Gendusa Bakery

-Jason lives next door to the bakery, with his wife and two young children.
-He and his father do everything, from the baking, to the office work, to the repairing of equipment and delivery trucks.
+Jason and his father do everything from the baking, to the office work, to repairing equipment and delivery trucks.
 They also built two low-humidity coolers for overnight proofing of the bread dough, allowing them to work a more reasonable morning shift.
-The levee broke four blocks from the bakery after Hurricane Katrina in 2005.
-Jason and his father cleaned and repaired all the machinery themselves.
+When levee broke after Hurricane Katrina in 2005, four blocks from the bakery, Jason and his father cleaned and repaired all the machinery themselves.
 They even hauled off their own trash.
-When asked about whether they considered not returning, Jason said that after much thought, he realized the bakery was such a big part of the history of New Orleans.
+When asked about whether they considered returning, Jason said that after much thought, he realized the bakery was such a big part of the history of New Orleans.
 So he decided, “why not be a part of the rebuilding?”

 Audio production by Thomas Walsh.